 Ivermectin $25 including applicator

-There are currently three strains of calicivirus in Australia.
+There are currently three pathogenic strains of calicivirus in Australia.
 Calicivirus is a highly contagious fatal disease, for which there is no treatment.
-It causes severe internal bleeding particularly of the liver and lungs, and death usually occurs within 48 hours of contracting the disease.
+Severe internal bleeding (liver and lungs) usually leads to death within 48 hours of contracting the disease.
 There are often no symptoms, but rabbits may present with seizures, laboured breathing, or be found with blood on the nose and/or bottom.
 Calicivirus is spread by direct contact, insects - including mosquitos and flies, and fomites (small particles).
 This means all rabbits can be at risk, even if housed indoors.

 RHDV1 K5 Korean Calicivirus Virus (RHD Boost Project)

 RHD Boost is a national project involving the release of a Korean variant of the calicivirus across Australia.
 The new variant was chosen as it impacts younger babies and is more effective in cooler, wetter climate areas.The K5 virus was first released in March 2017.
 More info is available here: www.pestsmart.org.au/boosting-rabbit-biocontrol-rhdv-k5-national-release/

 K5 is expected to further reduce rabbit numbers, and cause more rapid death than the current strain of RHDV1.
 K5 is species specific.

 Preliminary studies have shown that the Cylap vaccine, developed for RHDV1, offers good protection against the K5 strain.

 See the link for details: www.pestsmart.org.au/rhdv-k5-what-about-my-pet-rabbit/